runceel/ReactiveProperty/docs/docs/features/Commanding.md

 canExecuteSource.ToReactiveCommand(theSchedulerInstanceYouWant);
 ```

-### AsyncReactiveCommand class
+### `AsyncReactiveCommand` class

-AsyncReactiveCommand class doesn't change thread automaticaly.
-If you want to change thread, then use `ObserveOn` method.
+`AsyncReactiveCommand` class doesn't change thread automatically.
+If you want to change the thread, then use `ObserveOn` method.

 See below: